Amapiano: Private school piano

 Private school piano also known as soulful amapiano is distinguished by its use of shakers, mellow log drum sounds and progressive chord sequences.
-Private school piano is primarily credited by DJ Jaivane.
+Private school piano is primarily credited to Kelvin Momo.
 The genre frequently incorporates live instrumentation, including the guitar, saxophone, violin and trumpet.

 Quantum Sound

-Quantum sound is a genre characterized by re-edits, fundamentally rooted in and influenced by gqom, particularly the taxi kick style.
+Quantum sound is a genre characterised by re-edits, fundamentally rooted in and influenced by gqom, particularly the taxi kick style.
 The genre is attributed to several record producers including RealShaunMusiq, Sizwe Nineteen and Nandipha808.

 Popularity

 In 2019, the genre experienced increased popularity across the African continent, with noted increases in digital streams and chart successes in countries far from its South African origin.

 In 2021, an awards ceremony was created that was dedicated to the genre, the South Africa Amapiano Music Awards.

 In 2022, the American online music store Beatport added the genre to its platform with its own dedicated charts and playlists.

-The genre was popular amongst young people on social media platforms, where videos using amapiano music were uploaded, which fueled the dancing scene in South Africa.
+The genre was popular amongst young people on social media platforms, where videos using amapiano music were uploaded, which fuelled the dancing scene in South Africa.

-Amapiano music has always been dominated mainly by men.
-Social media users in South Africa are constantly fighting to change the narratives about how they helped the country advance.
 In October 2023, the afrobeats and amapiano fusion song "Water" by Tyla gained international prominence following a viral bacardi house dance challenge on social media.
 It became the first song by a South African soloist to enter the U.S. Billboard Hot 100 in 55 years, and was a top 10 hit in the United Kingdom, Ireland, Australia, the Netherlands, Sweden and New Zealand, where it reached number one.